elf4j/elf4j-provider/README.md

   java -Delf4j.properties.location=/absoloute/path/to/myConfigurationFile -jar MyApplicaiton.jar
   ```

-- Level
+* Level

   Default global minimum output level is TRACE if not configured.
 Supports global and package level overrides.

-- Writer
+* Writer

   Supports multiple console writers.
-Each writer can have individual configurations on output level and format pattern,
+Each writer can have individual configurations on output level and format pattern.
-  although, with the comprehensive configuration support on a single writer's pattern and various loggers' levels, more
+  However, with the comprehensive configuration support on a single writer's pattern and various loggers' levels, more
   than one console writer is rarely necessary.

-- Output Format Pattern
+* Output Format Pattern
-    - timestamp: Format configurable per Java DateTimeFormatter syntax, default to ISO local datetime
+    * timestamp: Format configurable per Java DateTimeFormatter syntax, default to ISO local datetime
-    - level: Length configurable, default to full length
+    * level: Length configurable, default to full length
-    - thread: Option of thread name or id, default to name
+    * thread: Option of thread name or id, default to name
-    - class: Option of simple, full, or compressed (only the first letter for a package segment), default to full
+    * class: Option of simple, full, or compressed (only the first letter for a package segment), default to full
-    - method: Not configurable
+    * method: Not configurable
-    - file name: Not configurable
+    * file name: Not configurable
-    - line number: Not configurable
+    * line number: Not configurable
-    - log message: Not configurable, always prints user message, and exception stack trace if any
+    * log message: Not configurable, always prints user message, and exception stack trace if any
-    - json: Options to include thread and caller (method, line number, file name) details and minify the JSON string,
+    * json: Options to include thread and caller (method, line number, file name) details and minify the JSON string,
       default to no thread/caller detail and pretty print format

-- Sample Configuration File
+* Sample Configuration File
-    - When in doubt, use lower-case.
+    * When in doubt, use lower-case.

   ```properties
   ### Any level is optional, default to TRACE if omitted